Set up monitoring before your Proxmox host melts down at 2am.

 The Bottom Line

-- Telegram alerts that’ll ping you before things explode (not after)
+- Telegram alerts that fire before things break

-- Comprehensive monitoring without installing anything on the Proxmox host itself
+- Full monitoring with zero agents on the host

-- Set up a reverse proxy with SSL if you’re exposing Grafana externally
+- Set up a reverse proxy with SSL for external Grafana access